 Which Solution is Right for You?

 When it comes down to it, there is no one-size-fits-all approach to business communications.
-Each business has their own unique needs and requirements based on their size, number of locations, budget and more.
+Each business has its own unique needs and requirements based on its size, number of locations, budget, and more.
 A couple of questions to ask yourself when deciding:

 - Is there significant or undetermined growth ahead?
 A cloud-based solution offers the ultimate in scalability, generally allowing for unlimited growth.